 - Cures.
 While no true cures have been found for eczema or psoriasis, the fact of the matter is that, in some cases, eczema can disappear.
 Psoriasis, however, is a life-long condition that requires being managed.
 And, in some cases, such management can lead to remission.

 - Side Effects.
 According to Gmyrek, in recent years, skincare experts have learned that psoriasis is associated with other serious health conditions, such as diabetes, cardiovascular disease, and depression.
-Alternatively, eczema isn’t associated with any serious health conditions—it’s largely cosmetic.
+Alternatively, eczema is largely cosmetic, although it does have a correlation with allergies and asthma in children.

 Identifying Eczema vs. Psoriasis on the Face